joergen7/erlang-red/README.md

 ---

 [Nick](https://github.com/knolleary) and [Dave](https://github.com/dceejay) for bring Node-RED to live - amazing quality and flexibility and the entire [Node-RED community](https://discourse.nodered.org/).

+Much thanks to

+- [@mwmiller](https://github.com/mwmiller) for providing a fly server for running a [live version](https://ered.fly.dev/node-red) of Erlang-RED,
+- [@joaohf](https://erlangforums.com/u/joaohf/summary) many tips on coding Erlang and structuring an Erlang project, and
+- [@Maria-12648430](https://erlangforums.com/u/maria-12648430/summary) for debugging my initial attempt to create a gen_server for nodes.

 Disclaimer
 ---